Our dedicated team of access professionals offer a variety of services, from training to access audits and access design appraisals.

-Jacqui Rennie, Access Advisor
+Jacqui Smith, Access Advisor

 Jacqui is an Occupational Therapist by background with 14 years’ experience in disability, predominantly working with disabled children.
 She specialises in housing accessibility and offers housing design appraisals.
 She has also worked extensively in a variety of settings including community health services, schools, and hospice care.

-Teresa Rumble, Project Manager
+Teresa Rumble, Access Advisor

 Teresa has a design background and holds a postgraduate degree in Gender and Society and a City and Guilds qualification in Garden Design.